-In this slow cooker version of the classic pot roast, Mississippi-Style Boneless Short Ribs are made without processed, packaged mixes and the stick of butter.
-However, they’re just as flavorful with buttery tenderness!
+In this slow cooker version of the classic Mississippi pot roast, this boneless beef short rib recipe is made without processed, packaged mixes and the stick of butter.
+However, they’re just as flavorful and with buttery tenderness!
+Mashed turnips, succotash, or fried cabbage are perfect on the side!

-I had never heard of Mississippi (or as they say around here….
-Miss-sippi ) Pot Roast until a year or so ago when I saw it on another blogger’s website even though for the past 25 years I have lived only three miles from the Mississippi state line.
-The pepperoncini in the roast recipe I saw intrigued me because I LOVE pepperoncini and anything pickled.
+I had never heard of Mississippi (or, as they say around here….
+Miss-sippi) Pot Roast until a year ago when I saw it on another blogger’s website, even though for the past 25 years, I have lived only three miles from the Mississippi state line.
+The pepperoncini in the roast recipe intrigued me because I LOVE pepperoncini and anything pickled.

 Then, a client of mine asked me to make it.
-I made it according to the classic packaged mix recipe but honestly, I found the saltiness overwhelming.
-I wasn’t sure they could even eat it, but they did.
-Because my clients want food that’s as “clean” as possible, I wanted to come up with a less “processed” version of this classic pot roast.
+I made it according to the classic recipe but found the saltiness overwhelming.
+Thankfully, they enjoyed it.
+Because my clients want food that’s as “clean” as possible, I devised a less “processed” version of this classic Mississippi pot roast where beef wasn’t smothered with packaged mixes.

 Origin of Mississippi Pot Roast:

-Mississippi Pot Roast was created by a home cook from Ripley, Mississippi in the early 2000s.
+Mississippi Pot Roast was created by a home cook from Ripley, Mississippi, in the early 2000s.
 She set out to recreate a chuck roast recipe her aunt made.
-Her family raved about her version which led to it being published in a church cookbook.
-That was followed by someone doing a blog post and the rest is history.
+Her family raved about her version, which led to it being published in a church cookbook.
+That was followed by someone doing a blog post; the rest is history.
+It caught fire all over the internet.

-Gather up the ingredients.
-Because fresh is always better, instead of packaged ranch dressing mix which typically has dried onion, garlic, dill and parsley, I use FRESH:
+- Ranch Dressing Mix Substitutes: Because fresh is always better, instead of packaged ranch dressing mix, which typically has dried onion, garlic, dill, and parsley, I use FRESH:

 - Onion